seed-rs/seed-homepage/markdown/events.md

 # Events
-Events are created by passing a a [Listener](https://docs.rs/seed/0.1.6/seed/dom_types/struct.Listener.html), or vec of Listeners, created using the following functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, `mouse_ev`, and `raw_ev`.
+Events are created by passing [Listener](https://docs.rs/seed/0.1.6/seed/dom_types/struct.Listener.html)s, or vecs of Listeners into `El` macros.
+They're created using the following functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, `mouse_ev`, and `raw_ev`.
 The first is demonstrated in the example in the quickstart section, and all are demonstrated in the todomvc example.